Category: Student Communications

 Posted in Student Communications

-As we work our way through the first week of the quarter, we wanted to take this opportunity to provide some tips from the Department of Safety & Security.
+As we work our way through the first week of the quarter, I wanted to take this opportunity to provide some tips from the Department of Safety & Security.

 Parking

-The first 8 days of Spring Quarter 2024 (April 3rd – April 12th) is the official grace period for students to purchase their quarterly permits.
+The first 2 weeks of winter quarter 2025 (Jan.
+6 – Jan.
+17) is the official grace period for students to purchase their quarterly permits.
 During this time, citations will not be issued for lack of parking permit in student areas (ADA violations, parking in multiple stalls, and other illegal and hazardous violations will still be cited).
 You may still find warnings on your vehicle instructing you to purchase a permit, but you will not be cited for lack of a permit.

-Beginning Monday, April 15th, permits are required to park on campus for all days each quarter, Monday-Friday from 6:00am-4:00pm, excluding weekends and holidays.
+Beginning Tuesday, January 21, permits are required to park on campus weekdays during the quarter, Monday-Friday from 6:00am-4:00pm, excluding weekends and holidays.
 Citations with fines are issued for ADA violations, PCC parking violations, Visitor Lot violations, and other illegal/hazardous (fire lane, blocking roadway, not parked in a parking stall, etc.).

 Students can purchase parking permits in Student Finance (aka Cashiers).
-Daily permits are also available for purchase at pay stations located at the East Gate, West Gate, in front of Bldg.
-7000, in the parking lot west of Bldg.
-1600, and on the walkway between Bldg.
-2900 and 3000.
+When purchasing your permit, please be ready to provide your vehicle make, model, and license plate number.
+Daily permits are also available for purchase at pay stations located as you enter the East Gate from Greenwood Avenue and on the main walkway between Bldg.
+7000 (Housing) and Bldg.
+1000.

 Campus Security